-As at December 31, 2014, the Company has cash and cash equivalents of \$5.0 million and working capital of \$9.3 million.
-During the year ended December 31, 2014, the Company earned net income of \$6.5 million and has an accumulated deficit of \$85.9 million.
+As at June 30, 2015, the Company has cash and cash equivalents of \$7.5 million and working capital of \$16.1 million.
+During the three months ended June 30, 2015, the Company incurred a net loss of \$3.3 million and has an accumulated deficit of \$91.4 million.
 The Company incurred significant losses and negative cash flow from operations in the years prior to 2014.
 Whether the Company will maintain profitability and positive cash flow is uncertain and depends on numerous factors including but not limited to production level, production cost, ore grade, metallurgy, and nickel price.
 The factors indicate the existence of a material uncertainty that casts significant doubt about the Company's ability to continue as a going concern.
-Management is currently negotiating a new working capital credit facility and additional financing to pursue its business objective.